 Utility Scale Solar Panel Cleaning Systems

-- T Power – This solution requires a higher upfront cost since you need a tractor, hydraulic arm and smart rotating brush with proximity sensors however it is the most productive solution on the market.
+- Tractor Brush System – This solution requires a higher upfront cost since you need a tractor, hydraulic arm, and smart rotating brush with proximity sensors however it is the most productive solution on the market.

-- Cons – Cannot be used on all installations, may not be ideal for very desertic area such as the Sahara or Atacama desert
+- Cons – Cannot be used on all installations, may not be ideal for very desertic areas such as the Sahara or Atacama desert

-- M-Semi – This solar panel cleaning system is great for utility scale installations where a tractor cannot be used or the ground is pure sand like in the Sahara or Atacama desert.
-With this solution the operators fix the robot to several arrays and simultaneously move them down the array.
+- Powered List and Shift – This solar panel cleaning system is great for utility-scale installations where a tractor cannot be used or the ground is pure sand like in the Sahara or Atacama desert.
+With this solution, the operators fix the robot to several arrays and simultaneously move them down the array.
 The robots can do dry and wet cleaning and are extremely productive.

-- Cons – More expensive that T-Powered system, requires more operators than the T-powered system
+- Cons – More expensive than the Lift and Shift system, requires more operators than the Tractor Brush system

-- Auto & Smart Solar Panel Cleaning System – This system is abuzz these days and conceptually it is very simple.
-We have one robot per row/array that is fixed and solar powered.
+- – – This system is abuzz these days and conceptually it is very simple.
+We have one robot per row/array that is fixed and solar-powered.
 The robot moves back and forth daily and no human intervention is needed.
-While this system is being implemented the CAPEX values are extremely high and the performance loss due to soiling “the cost of being dirty” on the solar panels has yet prove that the ROI is ideal.
+While this system is being implemented the CAPEX values are extremely high and the performance loss due to soiling «the cost of being dirty» on the solar panels has yet proved that the ROI is ideal.

 - Pros – Human intervention is only required for technical repair.
 Performance loss due to solar panel soiling is virtually zero.
 Great for areas that are VERY remote and with extremely high soiling levels.

 Solar Panel Cleaning Automation is a very young industry.
-When choosing your system we recommend you work with consultants to find the best solution for you company or installation.
+When choosing your system we recommend you work with consultants to find the best solution for your company or installation.
 Key takeaways

 - Study the system cost not just the cost of the machinery.